yasuhiroinoue/DiscordBotGeminiAPI/README.md

 # Gemini Discord Bot

 Gemini Discord Bot is a bot that allows you to converse on Discord using Google's Gemini Pro API.
-It supports not only text-based conversations but also understanding and responding to image content.
+It supports not only text-based conversations but also understanding and responding to attached files.

 ## Features